ucu-computer-science/Hardware-Simulator-and-Assembler/INSTRUCTION_SET.md

 * [] –– memory location (```[mem]```)
 * $ –– constant value (```$42```)

+All instructions are 16-bit.
+As we have 32 instructions, we require 5 bits to represent the opcode, with 11 bits left for zero, one or two operands.

 Using Intel-style instructions with results of computations being saved into the first operand: